-Hugo has proven expertise in the translation of protein biomarkers from concept to clinical value, including but not limited to target identification, technology selection, and prototyping; protein assay development, qualification, and validation (including SIMOA/Quanterix, xMAP/Luminex, ELISA assays) for neurodegenerative disease markers; clinical utility evaluation, and market access.
+Hugo has proven expertise in the translation of protein biomarkers from concept to clinical value, including but not limited to target identification, selection and evaluation of tools & technologies (single analyte and multiplex immunoassay platforms), protein assay development (from prototyping to qualification, validation, and registration), clinical study design and execution, and market integration of assays or test concepts

-He is a sought-after advisor involved in world-wide efforts to qualify and standardize biomarker protein assays, including the Global Biomarker Standardization Consortium (ADNI), AIBL, CPAD, JPND, and the Michael J Fox Foundation, and is a member of multiple Scientific Advisory Boards.
+He is a sought-after advisor in world-wide efforts to generate standard operating procedures for sample collection, storage and qualification of biomarker protein assays.
+He was a scientific advisor in several consortia including the Global Biomarker Standardization Consortium (ADNI), CPAD, and the Michael J Fox Foundation.

-He has been the principal investigator in several multi-center projects, has authored or co-authored over 130 publications, and is listed as inventor on several patent applications.
+He has been the principal investigator in several multi-center projects, has authored or co-authored over 153 publications (H-index 58) and is listed as inventor on several patent applications.